The Ultimate Wagyu Meatballs Recipe: Juicy, Tender, and Flavorful

 - Pan-Sear: Heat a skillet with a little oil.
 Sear the meatballs until they form a crust on the outside.

 - Teriyaki-Style Glaze: In a separate bowl, whisk together soy sauce, brown sugar (or honey), and a bit of water or beef stock.
-Pour the mixture over the meatballs in the skillet and simmer until the sauce thickens and coats each piece.
+Drizzle the sauce into the skillet with the meatballs and let it simmer until thickened and fully coating each bite.

 Serving Suggestions